 Observing systems are spatiotemporally sparse in coastal regions compared to the small scales of ecosystem variability found there.
 A crucial challenge in observations is addressing the variety of important spatial and temporal scales within the coastal continuum, which encompasses the seamless transition from the deep ocean to estuaries through the shelf.
 In order to achieve this, observations should sample the multiscale, two-way interactions of estuarine, nearshore, and shelf processes with open ocean processes.
 Additionally, they need to account for the different pace of circulation drivers, such as fast atmospheric and tidal processes, as well as the slower general ocean circulation and climate forcing.
 It is also important to accurately sample the gradients of biological production, ranging from mesotrophic estuaries to oligotrophic oceans.
-Given the current situation, observational practices and strategies need to be strongly coupled with numerical modeling to effectively extract the information contained in the data and advance the quality of coastal services.
+Given the current situation, observational practices and strategies need to be strongly coupled with numerical modelling to effectively extract the information contained in the data and advance the quality of coastal services.

 Most global and regional prediction products use a combination of satellite observations and in situ observations.
 Traditionally, in situ observations constituted the major data source for coastal ocean monitoring.
 During the end of the past century, satellite observations contributed significantly to the understanding of spatial variabilities.
-Novel instruments, such as the acoustic Doppler current profiler (ADCP), which measures current profiles throughout the water column, enhanced our understanding of current shear and bottom stress.
-Nowadays, high-resolution numerical simulations in the coastal ocean are keeping pace with high-resolution observations.
+Novel instruments, such as the acoustic with high-resolution observations.
 A similar trend is observed in coastal waters, estuaries, and ports, which are rich in different activities and interests: fishing, recreational activities, search and rescue, protection of habitats, storm forecasts, maritime industries, as well as routine maintenance operations (De Mey-Frémaux et al., 2019).